Developer Resources

 Always provide fallback behavior:

-6 return "Too many requests.
-Please try again in a moment."
+10 print("Too many requests.
+Please try again in a moment.")

 Frequently Asked Questions